cisco-sbg-ui/atomic-react/README.md

 ## The Plan For Now

 Using the Atomic UI Toolkit (v1.8.0) as a base, and leveraging the work done in [threatgrid/atomic-ui-components], create a base set of components while addressing common developer issues such as CSS specificity and library size (in KB).
 Get documentation set up, published.
-Get a package into artifactory (or public if possible).
+Get a package into artifactory.
+Aim for [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) compliance.

+## Future Discussion Points

+- Public docs and package.
+- Mobile friendliness.
+- Refactor to align better with conceptual framework.